 Our programme does not provide financial support or scholarships.

 The University of Bremen participates in the programme "Deutschlandstipendium".

 This programme supports selected students with € 300 monthly.

 Students who need a full scholarship should check e.g. the following webpages (please note that the application deadlines are usually about one year before you start to study):

 - myStipendium (external page with information about scholarships / in German)

 Experience shows that students have better chances of gaining sponsorship if they apply early and from their country of origin.

 For your enrolment at a German university you have to provide a proof that you have a German health insurance contract.
 Students who are younger than 30 years (and have not finished their 14th university semester in Germany) may join one of the many German compulsory health insurances.
-Membership is slightly more than € 70,00 per month (close family members (wife, children) who live in Germany are included).
+Membership is around € 85,00 per month (close family members (wife, children) who live in Germany are included).

 Students who are 30 years plus or have finished their 14th semester may join a compulsory health insurance only under certain conditions.Furthermore, there are many private insurance companies that provide a big portion of the services of a compulsory health insurance.

 The prices for a membership vary and family members have to be insured separately.
 Accident insurance, liability insurance and luggage insurance are sometimes included.
 If applicable, you should check with your local insurance company for an interim (travel) insurance.